Insurance dispute resolution

 Dan was very frustrated with his insurance company.
 After an accident at a roundabout 8 months ago he had put in a claim on his comprehensive car insurance policy.
 Since then the insurer had asked him for information every few weeks but his car is still not fixed.
 Dan started getting upset about the delay around 4 months ago but despite this he still does not have a decision from the insurer on his claim.

-Dan rings the Insurance Law Service who explains that when he complained about the delay 4 months ago he had already raised a dispute.
-He can either escalate his complaint to the insurer or lodge a dispute in the Australian Financial Complaints Authority (AFCA).
+Dan rang the Insurance Law Service, where a solicitor explained that when he complained about the delay 4 months ago he had already raised a dispute.
+His options were to either: escalate his complaint to the insurer or lodge a dispute in the Australian Financial Complaints Authority.

 This fact sheet will outline the process involved in raising a dispute with your insurance company.

 This fact sheet also covers the limited circumstance in which you are an uninsured driver, involved in a car accident where you are not at fault, and the other party has insurance and your claim for damage is less than $15,000.

-The Australian Financial Complaints Authority (AFCA) is the External Dispute Resolution (EDR) provider which can be used to resolve disputes between consumers of financial services and their insurers.
+The Australian Financial Complaints Authority (AFCA) is an External Dispute Resolution (EDR) provider which can be used to resolve disputes between consumers and their insurers.
 AFCA is funded by its members, which includes insurance companies and brokers.

 AFCA is the main way to resolve an insurance related dispute and is much better than going to Court because: